Teaching and training

 We support the next generation of development practitioners through teaching in International Development and through supervising PhD and Masters students.
 Our current higher degree research students are listed in the table below.

-We teach or provide guest lectures into La Trobe’s Master of International Development Program, particularly in the two core subjects of Field Methods and Making Development Matter.
+We teach or provide guest lectures into La Trobe’s Master of International Development, particularly in core subjects such as Field Methods and Research for Development, How Social Change Happens and Development in Practice.

-We also build the skills of social change practitioners through the delivery of professional development programs.
+We also build the skills and capabilities of social change practitioners and organisations through the delivery of professional development programs.

 We are able to provide bespoke training to our partners in areas such as political economy analysis; adaptive programming; monitoring, evaluation and learning for complex adaptive programming; and partnership design, management and brokering.